chipmuenk/pyfda/README.md

  * Filter design files can be added and edited *without* changing or even restarting the program
  * Special widgets needed by design methods (e.g. for choosing the window in Firwin) are included in the filter design file, not in the main program
 * **Saving and loading**
- * Save and load filter designs in pickled format
+ * Save and load filter designs in pickled and in numpy's NPZ-format
  * Export coefficients and poles/zeros as comma-separated values (CSV), in numpy's NPZ-format, in Excel (R) or in Matlab (R) workspace format
 * **Display help files** (own / Python docstrings) as rich text
 * **Runs under Python 2.7 and Python 3.4**